 Social media and internet search scare me because it is so easy to acquire information without also acquiring the associated knowledge.
+You can order essay writing help from EssayHub and never even think about the topic.
 It’s easy to find almost any information via search or social media, but an effective “student of data scientist” (as well as any effective future leader) must learn to discern easily acquired information with a sense of skepticism.
 To quote the character Dr. Ian Malcolm (played skillfully by Jeffrey Goldblum) in the movie “Jurassic Park:”

 “I’ll tell you the problem with the scientific power that you’re using here, it didn’t require any discipline to attain it.
 You read what others had done and you took the next step.
 You didn’t earn the knowledge for yourselves, so you don’t take any responsibility for it.
 You stood on the shoulders of geniuses to accomplish something as fast as you could, and before you even knew what you had, you patented it, and packaged it, and slapped it on a plastic lunchbox.”

 There is a lot of meat in this quote for a “student of data science” to consider:

 - [The scientific power] didn’t require any discipline to attain it.